angular/angular/aio/content/guide/workspace-config.md

 * The `architect/extract-i18n` section configures defaults for options of the `ng-xi18n` tool used by the `ng xi18n` command, which extracts marked message strings from source code and outputs translation files.

-* The `architect/server` section configures defaults for creating a Universal app with server-side rendering, using the `ng run <project>:server` command.
+* The `architect/server` section configures defaults for creating a Universal application with server-side rendering, using the `ng run <project>:server` command.

-* The `architect/app-shell` section configures defaults for creating an app shell for a progressive web app (PWA), using the `ng run <project>:app-shell` command.
+* The `architect/app-shell` section configures defaults for creating an application shell for a progressive web application (PWA), using the `ng run <project>:app-shell` command.

 In general, the options for which you can configure defaults correspond to the command options listed in the [CLI reference page](cli) for each command.
 Note that all options in the configuration file must use [camelCase](guide/glossary#case-conventions), rather than dash-case.